sidcha/dmprof/README.md

 $ ./dmprof
 ```

 This should produce a `leaky.dmprof` log file.
-You can them process the log file to get meaning full data with,
+You can then process the log file to get meaning full data with,

 ``` shell
 $ tools/report.pl leaky.dmprof > dmprof.report